dorahacksglobal/Hackathon-Playbook/usjoin.md

 ## **Roles to Join**

 ### **➔Join as a Community**
-Hackathon organizers would be the core of our community.
+Developer community organizers and repo maintainners would be the core of our community.
 Except for those already with hackathon managing experiences, we explicitly want to call for open-source repo maintainers as we believe hackathon and Hackathon DAO would be a great way to boost and promote your repos.

 You will have the opportunity to:
-- Get both financially and operationally support for your hackathons through our seasonal grant program.
+- Get both financially and operationally support for your community/repo through our seasonal grant program.
-- Communicate with global active hackathon organizers and hackers and demonstrate your projects.
+- Communicate with global active community organizers and hackers and demonstrate your projects.
 - Propose and discuss the most valuable tech problem and innovations.
-- Discuss, design and develop tools for better hackathon experience.
+- Discuss, design and develop tools for better hacking experience.
 - Share your experiences and knowledge about hackathons and become the co-author of our openbook if you want to.

 Join our 👉[Discord][Discord]👈.
 Go to the **#select-your-role** channel, select **hackathon organizer** and our staff will follow up with you on more details.